-Snapchat has added a Snap Map to its feature set that lets you track other Snapchat users on a map.
-For some it's a great new feature; for others - especially those parents concerned about the privacy of their young children using the platform - it's borderline creepy.
+Snapchat's Snap Map lets you track your Snapchat buddies on a map wherever they are in the world.
+For some it's a great social feature; for others - especially those parents concerned about the privacy of their young children using the platform - it's borderline creepy.

-Parents and schools have warned that it could be used to "build up a picture of home addresses, travel routes, schools and workplaces".
-Location information could be shared with people you don't know, such as friends met on other apps and websites.
+Parents and schools have warned that it could be used to "build up a picture of home addresses, travel routes, schools and workplaces" and that location information could be shared with people you don't know, such as friends met on other apps and websites.

-Click here to find out how to use Snap Map.
-If you'd rather turn it off, read on to see how to disable Snap Map on both Android devices and iPhone or iPad.
+We've got a dedicated article on how to use Snap Map, but if you'd rather turn it off, read on to find out how to disable Snap Map on both iOS and Android.

 It's worth pointing out that Snap Map is an opt-in feature, so you'll need to follow these instructions only if you or your child has already set it up on their account.
 But it's easy to set up, and we suspect most kids will do so as it looks fun.